wamp-proto/wamp-proto/rfc/text/basic/bp_identifiers.md

 #### Strict URIs

-While the above rules MUST be followed, following a stricter URI rule is recommended: URI components SHOULD only contain letters, digits and `_`.
+While the above rules MUST be followed, following a stricter URI rule is recommended: URI components SHOULD only contain lower-case letters, digits and `_`.

 As an example, the following regular expression could be used in Python to check URIs according to the above rules: